E-Cole-I/learning-nodejs/README.md

 ## Project 2

-Webserver, website, and database connection using NodeJS, Express, and MySQL.
+Webserver, website, and database connection using NodeJS, Express, Express Session, and MySQL.

 ## Project 3